top of page

 Med1.jpg

-We translate our findings from fundamental research to test and develop new genetic methods for pest insect control.
+In collaborative projects with colleagues at UEA, Imperial and Keele, we translate our findings from fundamental research to test and develop new genetic methods for pest insect control.
+Current projects include manipulating sex determination genes to develop new control strategies.

 bottom of page